 Ward noted the issues those in federal housing and renters might have with consuming cannabis at home.

 “Have you spoken to Health and Humans Services and Quality of Life people?”
 Councilman-at-Large Daniel Rivera asked regarding the ordinance.

 Ward said no since the zoning division would enforce regulations.

-“There’s going to be a lot of problems because most you don’t remember the 60s,” Ward C Councilman Rich Boggiano said regarding the ordinance.
+“There’s going to be a lot of problems.
+Most of you don’t remember the 60s,” Ward C Councilman Rich Boggiano said regarding the ordinance and cannabis lounges.

 “They should have been at the table to see how we can do this when it comes to retail.
 If not, we need to go back to the drawing board,” Watterman added.